incureforce/config-data-server/README.md

 ## Notes

-This was a project I wanted to do for a long time but I didn't really had time/motivation for it.
-It also was relativly easy to implemented (under 8h).
+This was a project I wanted to do for a long time but I didn't really have time/motivation.
+It also was relativly easy to implement (under 8h).
 Bonus Points: It dosen't use any external npm packages.
-Not even for JWT auth (takes to the awesome nodejs base packages).
+Not even for JWT auth (thanks to the awesome nodejs base packages).

 Thanks for reading and have a good day or night.